Time-Reversal of Coalescing Diffusive Flows and Weak Convergence of Localized Disturbance Flows: Appendix

-is a continuous function of $\phi$ for each measure $\mu$ that is bounded, compactly supported and absolutely continuous wrt Lebesgue measure on $\RR^2$.
+is a continuous function of $\phi$ for each measure $\mu$ that is bounded, compactly supported and absolutely continuous with respect to Lebesgue measure on $\RR^2$.
+Note that the integral here is over $x_1$ and $x_2$, the integrand is independent of the latter but we phrase the above fact in this form as that is how it will be used later.
 This will be useful after we rewrite the third term of $\EE_x \tilde{M}^\epsilon$ as

 To show this is continuous it suffices to show that